When Does a Mixture of Products Contain a Product of Mixtures?: Geometric perspectives

 \subsection{Modes of RBMs}

-In this section we characterize the sets of modes and strong modes that can appear in RBM-distributions. \begin{problem} What is the smallest $m\in\mathbb{N}$ for which $\RBM_{n,m}$ contains a distribution with $l$ (strong) modes? \end{problem}
+In the following we characterize the sets of modes and strong modes that can appear in RBM-distributions.
+In analogy to the problem posed in the last section, we ask: \begin{problem} What is the smallest $m\in\mathbb{N}$ for which $\RBM_{n,m}$ contains a distribution with $l$ (strong) modes? \end{problem}

 In particular, what is the smallest $m$ for which the model $\RBM_{n,m}$ can represent the parity function?
 By Theorem~\ref{sobrecomplmix} and $\RBM_{n,m}\subseteq\Mcal_{n,2^m}$, any $p\in\RBM_{n,m}$ has at most $\min\{2^m,2^{n-1}\}$ strong modes.
 We will see that this bound is not always tight, but often.